Ise Shima Triathlon: Worth It!

 I started in the third wave so I had to battle though many swimmers from the first two waves (about 500 in front of me) which slowed things down as the course was tight in some sections.

 The water was warm, flat, and nice to swim in.
 Wet suit mandatory as usual.
-It wasn't perfect, but it certainly wasn't the worse course I have ever swum.
+It wasn’t perfect, but it certainly wasn’t the worst course I have ever swum.

 After the swim, I made a rookie mistake as I was rushing to beat two KTC team mates out of the water and out of transition by forgetting to hit lap on my watch to switch the timing to the bike.

 My failure to hit the lap button on my watch was gleefully pointed out to me on Strava the following day as it looked I had completed a 41.5KM swim over land.
 Luckily, I had the bike time on my Wahoo ELEMNT.
 But I didn’t have a swim time except for the official time.